Gambling ship: In Hong Kong

 The popularity of gambling ships increased in Hong Kong following the anti-corruption campaign under Xi Jinping which began in 2012, under which high-ranking government officials and executives at state-owned enterprises are barred from gambling in Macau.
-In 2011, the Immigration Department reported 466 thousand tourists from mainland China onto gambling ships, a 17.4% increase from 2010.
+In 2011, the Immigration Department reported 466,000 tourists from mainland China visited gambling ships, a 17.4% increase from 2010.
 Eight gambling ships were operating in Hong Kong during 2013, many of them operated by triad organized crime syndicates.
 These ships have been criticized for their use of misleading sales techniques and for their risk to public safety due to the difficulty of law enforcement against their operation.

 Economics

 The economics of gambling ships are quite different from traditional bricks-and-mortar casinos.
-Ships afloat are expensive to maintain, transport of passengers to and from them is time-consuming, expensive, and largely "time lost" to those who wish to gamble.
+Ships afloat are expensive to maintain.
+Transport of passengers to and from them is time-consuming, expensive, and largely "time lost" to those who wish to gamble.
 Further, entertainment - and alternative gambling - opportunities are severely limited for potential customers, who can see and do more ashore where gambling is legal, as in Las Vegas and Atlantic City in the United States.
 This is only compounded when the offshore gambling trip is turned into an overnight stay.

-Economies of scale make it hard for smaller companies to compete with larger ones such as Carnival Corps and Royal Caribbean Cruises Ltd., which had ships in 1995 that could hold up to 4,400 passengers.
-One of the factors is that the bigger companies can afford to make newer and bigger ships.
-Newer ships can hold up to 4,400 passengers and crew.
-Further, the newer ships are safer, and older ships that are not equipped with the new International Maritime Organization (IMO) safety standards will have to be upgraded to meet them.
-According to an Oppenheimer & Co. analyist, this suggested at the time that the industry would end up ruled by two to three big companies.
+Economies of scale make it hard for smaller companies to compete with larger ones such as Carnival Corps and Royal Caribbean Cruises Ltd. One of the factors is that the bigger companies can afford to make newer and bigger ships.
+Newer ships could already hold up to 4,400 passengers and crew in 1995.
+Further, the newer ships are safer, and older ships that are not equipped with the new International Maritime Organization (IMO) safety standards have to be upgraded to meet them.
+According to an Oppenheimer & Co. analyst, this suggested at the time that the industry would end up ruled by two to three big companies.

 In popular culture

-Californian gambling ships appear in several novels and movies of the period, including Sing a Song of Murder (1942) by James R Langham, The Case of the Dangerous Dowager (1937) by Erle Stanley Gardner, and Farewell, My Lovely (1940) by Raymond Chandler.
+Californian gambling ships appear in several novels and movies of the period, including Sing a Song of Murder (1942) by James R. Langham, The Case of the Dangerous Dowager (1937) by Erle Stanley Gardner, and Farewell, My Lovely (1940) by Raymond Chandler.
 The 1940 film "Gambling on the High Seas" was set in part aboard a gambling ship, SS Sylvania.
-Other films that feature gambling ships include Gambling Ship, Dante's Inferno, Smashing the Money Ring, and Mr. Lucky (film) (1943) starring Cary Grant as a gambling ship operator, which spawned the later Mr. Lucky TV series.
+Other films that feature gambling ships include Gambling Ship, Dante's Inferno, Smashing the Money Ring, and Mr. Lucky (1943) starring Cary Grant as a gambling ship operator, which spawned the later Mr. Lucky TV series.